deeean/sophia/README.md

 - [AutoHotkey](https://github.com/AutoHotkey/AutoHotkey)
 - [PyAutoGUI](https://github.com/asweigart/pyautogui)
 - [RobotJS](https://github.com/octalmage/robotjs)

+## Inspiration
+I'm a big fan of [AutoHotkey](https://www.autohotkey.com/), but I want to use it in Node.js.
+So I decided to create a library that can automate Windows applications.

 ## License
 Sophia is licensed under the MIT License.
 Feel free to use it in your projects, adhering to the license terms.